odoo/documentation/content/developer/tutorials/discover_js_framework/02_build_a_dashboard.rst

 #.
 Make sure your application can be :ref:`translated <reference/translations>` (with
    `env._t`).
 #.
-Clicking on a section of the pie chart should open a list view of all orders which have the
+Clicking on a section of the pie chart should open a list view of all orders that have the
    corresponding size.
 #.
-Save the content of the dashboard in a user settings on the server!
+Save the content of the dashboard in a user setting on the server!
 #.
-Make it responsive: in mobile mode, each card should take 100% of the width
+Make it responsive: in mobile mode, each card should take 100% of the width.

 .. seealso::
    - `Example: use of env._t function